 - Crime levels

 - AFFH-T Data Documentation, U.S. Department of Housing and Urban Development (September 2017) – This series of technical briefs was prepared to help communities conduct their Assessments of Fair Housing.
-While designed as a companion to HUD’s AFFH data mapping tool, the data documentation provide a useful overview of the variables that can be used to measure opportunity, the geographic level(s) at which these data are available, and the sources and frequency of updates.
+While designed as a companion to HUD’s AFFH data mapping tool, the Data Documentation series provides a useful overview of the variables that can be used to measure opportunity, the geographic level(s) at which these data are available, and the sources and frequency of updates.

 - Breaking Down Barriers: Housing, Neighborhoods, and Schools of Opportunity, U.S. Department of Housing and Urban Development (April 2016) – This report reviews recent research on the connections between neighborhood and school quality and child outcomes, and presents steps that policymakers can take to improve children’s access to high-quality neighborhoods and schools.

-- The Effects of Exposure to Better Neighborhoods on Children: New Evidence from the Moving to Opportunity Project, American Economic Review (2016) – This article describes long-term outcomes from the Moving to Opportunity experiment.
-Research evidence indicates that moving to a lower-poverty neighborhood as a young child significantly improves future college attendance rates and earnings.
+- The Effects of Exposure to Better Neighborhoods on Children: New Evidence from the Moving to Opportunity Project, American Economic Review (August 2015) – This article describes long-term outcomes from the Moving to Opportunity experiment.
+Evidence indicates that moving to a lower-poverty neighborhood as a young child significantly improves future college attendance rates and earnings.

-- Equitable Transit Oriented Development: Examining the Progress and Continued Challenges of Developing Affordable Housing in Opportunity and Transit-Rich Neighborhoods, Poverty and Race Research Action Council (March 2015) – Authors of this report use Low Income Housing Tax Credit data to assess the extent to which affordable housing options are being created near transit stations in resource-rich areas.
-The report also includes case studies from three communities that highlight obstacles to including affordable housing in transit-oriented development and strategies employed by communities to overcome these obstacles.
+- Equitable Transit Oriented Development: Examining the Progress and Continued Challenges of Developing Affordable Housing in Opportunity and Transit-Rich Neighborhoods, Poverty and Race Research Action Council (March 2015) – Authors of this report use Low Income Housing Tax Credit data to assess the extent to which affordable housing options are created near transit stations in resource-rich areas.
+The report also features case studies from three communities that faced obstacles in including affordable housing in transit-oriented development.
+It highlights strategies these communities employed to overcome these obstacles.